APD to release video, details in two August police shooting cases

 ALBUQUERQUE, N.M.
 (KRQE) – The Albuquerque Police Department (APD) is expected to release new video and details today surrounding two police shooting cases in late August.
 One of those shootings happened at a westside gas station, resulting in the death of 27-year-old Keshawn Thomas.

-According to a news release from APD, the department is in part expected to discuss the August 22nd shooting near Sunshine Theatre in downtown Albuquerque.
-APD says around 1 a.m. that Monday, at least one officer fired a shot at a man who they saw shot and kill a woman nearby.
+According to a news release from APD, the department is expected to discuss the August 22 shooting near Sunshine Theatre in downtown Albuquerque.
+APD says around 1 a.m. that Monday, at least one officer fired a shot at a man who they say shot and killed a woman nearby.

 Albuquerque Police says officers were called to the gas station for a report of a man unconscious inside of a Dodge Charger at the station.
-When officers arrived, they made contact with Thomas, who they believed was possibly intoxicated.
+When officers arrived, they contacted Thomas, who they believed was possibly intoxicated.

 In a news briefing following the shooting in August, APD Chief Harold Medina said officers had Thomas step out of the vehicle.
 As officers were speaking to Thomas, APD says Thomas began to smoke, then walked back toward the vehicle.